Buffett says success of Trump tax plan may affect stock investments

 Berkshire has said it ended June with more than $135 billion of equity investments, which Buffett mainly controls and holds for the long term.

-The conglomerate is sitting on huge gains in big investments such as American Express Co (AXP.N), Coca-Cola Co (KO.N) and Wells Fargo & Co (WFC.N), while other bets such as International Business Machines Corp (IBM.N) have fared less well.
+The conglomerate is sitting on huge gains in big investments such as American Express Co, Coca-Cola Co and Wells Fargo & Co, while other bets such as International Business Machines Corp have fared less well.

 Buffett had said at Berkshire’s annual meeting in Omaha, Nebraska, on May 6 that he would rather realize losses than take gains if he expected rates to fall.